 Can save and print diagnostic reports.

 |Cons||Not compatible with diesel engines.|

 Cord is too short for comfortable diagnostics in some vehicles.

 .Requires Windows system for updates and printing.

 The Foxwell NT301 is a compact handheld scan tool.
-Its 2.8” color screen is easy to read, and the navigation interface is simple.
-Helpful functions like a one-button I/M readiness test make it very easy to use.
+Its 2.8″ color screen is easy to read, and the navigation interface is simple.
+Useful functions like a one-button I/M readiness test make it very easy to use.

 The Jethax V311 is similar in design to the Foxwell NT301.
-Like the Foxwell, the Jethax V311 is compact with a 2.8” color screen.
-Its interface is even simpler, featuring a 4-button navigation along with one-touch buttons for I/M readiness and DTC look-up.
+Like the Foxwell, the Jethax V311 is compact with a 2.8″ color screen.
+Its interface is even simpler, featuring a 4-button navigation and one-touch buttons for I/M readiness and DTC look-up.

 The Jethax-001 is the most unique of the three.
 This Bluetooth-enabled adapter plugs into your OBD2 port and communicates with any iOS or Android device.
 You can then download any OBD2 app, such as Fusion or DashCommand.
 It’s a convenient and affordable way to diagnose any vehicle.